 On December 30, 2020, the CFPB issued its first-ever Approval Order under its “compliance assistance sandbox,” a program that allows companies like Payactiv to obtain clarity in areas of regulatory uncertainty.
-This is a legally binding order from the nation’s consumer financial watchdog confirming that Payactiv’s EWA programs are not “credit” under TILA and Regulation Z.
+This is a legally binding order from the nation’s consumer financial watchdog confirming that the Payactiv Earned Wage Access (EWA) programs as described in the Order and Payactiv’s CAS Application are not “credit” under TILA and Regulation Z.

-We believe the Approval Order is a watershed moment for EWA and sends a clear signal that Payactiv is the market leader and sets the compliance gold standard for the industry.
+We believe the Approval Order is a watershed moment for EWA and Payactiv.
 The Approval Order is the first and only such approval for an EWA provider and only applies to Payactiv.

-In other words, you can pat yourself on the back for choosing the only EWA provider with an approved EWA Program for your employees.
+In other words, you can pat yourself on the back for choosing on behalf of your valued employees the only EWA provider with an approval order from the CFPB.

 No debt.
 “Payactiv EWA Transactions do not provide employees with ‘the right to defer payment of debt or to incur debt and defer its payment’ because the Payactiv EWA Program does not implicate a ‘debt.’”